-Jacqueline is a health care lawyer and member of the firm’s national Telemedicine & Digital Health Industry Team.
+Jacqueline Acosta is a healthcare lawyer and member of the firm’s national Telemedicine & Digital Health Industry Team.
 Jacqueline focuses her practice on regulatory and compliance issues for health industry clients, including leading telehealth and digital health companies, physician practice groups, start-up telehealth and digital health companies and hospitals and health systems.
-Jacqueline's focus is on assisting telehealth companies and providers navigate multi-state telehealth practice standards, such as allowable modalities, patient consents, remote prescribing and provider licensure issues.
-Jacqueline’s experience also includes telehealth commercial health insurance coverage and reimbursement issues, compliance with the federal Ryan Haight Act, Medicare and Medicaid enrollment and coverage issues and fraud and abuse compliance.
+Jacqueline’s focus is on assisting telehealth companies and providers navigate multi-state telehealth practice standards, such as allowable modalities, patient consents, remote prescribing and provider licensure issues.
+Her experience also includes telehealth commercial health insurance coverage and reimbursement issues, compliance with the federal Ryan Haight Act, Medicare and Medicaid enrollment and coverage issues and fraud and abuse compliance.
 Jacqueline regularly assists clients with an end-to-end review of their technology platforms for compliance with consumer privacy laws, telehealth consent requirements, medical intake forms, allowable modalities, pharmacy integration and payment issues.

 “Foley is the premier firm for telehealth counsel.”

 “A market leader in telemedicine issues.”
 “This is the Dream Team.”

 – Chambers USA: America’s Leading Business Lawyers (2020 – 2021)

 Jacqueline has advised various telehealth companies on navigating federal and state changes in provider licensure and telehealth modalities during the COVID-19 public health emergency.
 Her work allowed clients to immediately take action and expand their platforms to provide services across multiple states.
 Jacqueline centers her representation around finding scalable and compliant solutions for clients offering telehealth and digital health services across a national and multi-state footprint.